-Consider The Challenges That Come With A Salvaged Car Title
+Challenges That Come With A Salvage Title Loan & Should I Get One?

-The way that any loan (be it a secured personal loan, a mortgage or a vehicle title loan) works is by using the value of the item securing it as a way to obtain funds should the borrower default.
-Let your mortgage go into foreclosure and the bank will sell the home.
-Let a vehicle title loan lapse and go unpaid and the lender will sell the car and pocket the funds.
-This is why, however, the salvaged vehicle title loan is a tricky endeavor.
-The book value on a car or truck that was once in a junk yard or considered salvage is far less than that of a vehicle that remains in lienholder or clear title status.
+The way that any type of title loan works is by using the value of the item and securing it to obtain funds should the borrower default.
+Let your mortgage go into foreclosure and your bank will sell the home.
+Let a car title loan lapse and go unpaid and your lender will sell the car and pocket the funds.
+This is why a salvage title loan is a tricky endeavor.
+The book value on a car or truck that was once in a junkyard or considered salvage is far less than that of a vehicle with a clear title status.

-Most lending experts agree that salvaged vehicles can be used as collateral with reputable title lending companies and service providers.
+Lending experts agree that salvaged vehicles can be used as collateral with reputable title lending companies and service providers.
 But the application and underwriting process is going to be much more stringent.
-The banks and direct lenders know there is significant risk when a borrower uses this type of pink slip for online title loans.
+The banks and direct lenders know there is a significant risk when a borrower uses this type of pink slip for a secured loan.
 Now that is a loan on the vehicle itself, but the theory still applies when it is a loan against the title.
-After all, a car only gets this distinction when it is designated as a “total loss” from an insurance company.
+After all, a car only gets this distinction when it is designated as a “total loss” by an insurance company.
 This means the vehicle has been damaged, seemingly, beyond repair.
 It’s been taken apart and rebuilt until it is operable again.

-As the owner of a salvage title car, you may find it frustrating to look at your flawlessly rebuilt car or truck and think of it as somehow less valuable than a vehicle never before damaged.
-However, that is the hurdle you face if want to use it to apply with companies that offer online title loans.
+As the owner of a salvaged car, you may find it frustrating to look at your flawlessly rebuilt car or truck and think of it as somehow less valuable than a vehicle never before damaged.
+However, that is the hurdle you face if want to apply with companies that offer cash for your vehicle.

-Half the Value Of A Typical Car Title Loan…Is That Even Worth It?
+Half the Value Of A Typical Car Title Loan!
+Are Salvage Title Loans Even Worth It?

-Typically, a lender is going to extend a loan that is half that of a car with a traditional title (i.e. one that is without any liens and with value if the vehicle has to be sold).
+Typically, a lender is going to extend an online title loan that is half that of a car with a traditional title (i.e. one that is without any liens and with value if the vehicle has to be sold).
 You must ask yourself if half the amount of the usual loan on your type of vehicle title will meet your needs.
-Yes, you may have a strong need for fast cash that a typical personal loan cannot provide, or your credit may be shaky, and the car title loan your only option.
-Still, you have to consider the challenges you’ll face in getting the financing and the limits of the amounts offered.
+Yes, you may have a strong need for fast cash that a typical personal loan cannot provide, or your credit may be shaky, and the car title loan is your only option.
+Still, you have to consider the challenges you’ll face in getting an acceptable amount of cash for the collateral in your vehicle.
 As with most financial or lending decisions you’ll want to confirm the vehicle is in fact salvaged.
 Check with your local Motor Vehicle Department to confirm your car meets that designation and qualifies for a short term loan.

-Consider the following factors relating to a salvage vehicle title loan:
+Consider the following factors relating to salvage vehicle title loans:

 - What is half of that value?